-Ranking History of the Florida Forever Projects, 2001 - 2010
+Ranking History of the Florida Forever Projects, 2003 - 2012

-To follow the status of these projects in the last 10 years, please refer to the Keys and Notes described below.
-For example, projects marked "BF" in one year were on the B List or priorities, to be purchased full-fee.
+To follow the status of these projects in the last 10 years, please refer to the Symbols and Notes described below.
+For example, projects marked "BF" in one year were on the B List of priorities to be purchased as full-fee.